dougmurray/programming-references/vim/vim-youtube-lesson.md

 # Some good vim commands recently learned

 The source of all this is from YouTube, who knew!
 This list is mainly from **The Primeagen**, *Vim As Your Editor- Horizontal* video.
-This is the 2nd video of the Vim series.
+Plus his other Vim course videos.

 Remember **CTRL c** is the same as Esc!